-You can use the Informix spatial data types and the Geodetic DataBlade module to support web-based geographical programs using data that you have stored in Informix databases.
+You can use the Informix spatial data types to support web-based geographical programs using data that you have stored in Informix databases.

 You can insert, update, and delete geographical features.
 The XML-based Geography Markup Language (GML) encodes the geographic features.
 The detailed specification is available at www.opengeospatial.org.